nadavmatalon/battleships_web/README.md

 * __Mozilla Firefox__ (31.0 or later)

-The app was also tested on, however these browsers may show flickering on transitions:
+The app was also tested on:

 * Apple Safari (7.0.5)

 * Google Chrome (36.0)

+However these browsers may show flickering on transitions.

 ##Testing